CAFapi/caf-common/container-cert-script/README.md

 </dependency>
 ```

-Then unpack the container-cert-script in a dependencySet like this:
+In your docker container's configuration, unpack the container-cert-script in a dependencySet like this:

 ```
 <dependencySet>